 More people than ever are turning to the convenience of using online therapists.
 With online technology, it has never been easier to find help from a licensed professional without ever having to leave your home.
 The COVID-19 pandemic has led to an even greater appreciation for these services, which offer a cost-effective way for people to find the help they need.
 If the idea of seeing a therapist in person makes you anxious or scared, that’s another great reason to explore using an online service.

-Some people wonder whether an ESA letter obtained from an online therapist is just as useable as one obtained through meeting with a therapist in-person.
+Some people wonder whether an ESA letter obtained from an online therapist is just as useful as one obtained through meeting with a therapist in person.
 Fortunately, the answer is yes!
 The important thing is that the professional is properly qualified to write an ESA letter.
-In the next section we will discuss how you can effectively qualify your emotional support dog online.
+In the next section, we will discuss how you can effectively qualify your emotional support dog online.

 How to Find the Right Online Source for an ESA Letter